spacefito/ardana-input-model/2.0/examples/entry-scale-ironic-flat-network/README.md

 ### Lifecycle Manager

   The lifecycle-manager runs on one of the control-plane nodes of type CONTROLLER-ROLE.
-The ip address of the node that will run the lifecycle-manager needs to be included in the `data/servers.yml` file.
+The IP address of the node that will run the lifecycle-manager needs to be included in the `data/servers.yml` file.

 ### Resource Nodes

-- Ironic Compute: One node of type IRONIC-COMPUTE-ROLE runs nova-compute, nova-compute-ironic and other supporting services.
+- Ironic Compute: One node of type IRONIC-COMPUTE-ROLE runs nova-compute, nova-compute-ironic, and other supporting services.

 - Object Storage: Minimal Swift resources are provided by the control plane.